 Librarians are typically book-lovers who want to promote reading and help people use the information and media resources that libraries offer.
 Read on to learn about librarian career requirements.
-Schools offering Archival Studies degrees can also be found in these popular choices.

 In the role of a librarian, you might help patrons use the information contained in libraries or design library systems for easy use.
 Sometimes called information professionals, librarians are able to organize and retrieve stored library materials quickly and efficiently thanks to a thorough understanding of computers, media, and publishing.
 Besides working with books and published mediums, you'd manage a range of media, including software, music, movies, and microfilm.
 Additional duties depend upon the exact area of library services in which you work.